Missing default value for unused bits

 Maybe I'm wrong but my understanding is, that for the unconnected interface the default values of the port definition should be assigned.

-#8 Updated by Esko Pekkarinen about 1 year ago
+#8 Updated by Esko Pekkarinen over 1 year ago

 - Status changed from Closed to In Progress